 All faculty and staff at your institution can benefit from inclusion programming, which can take the form of an annual institution-wide training session or monthly brown bag discussions on topics like gender fluidity and race, according to the EAB Advancement Forum.

-But to ensure that inclusion programming is top of mind year round, consider forming working groups that focus on specific inclusion goals, or including diversity as a standing item for staff meetings.
+To ensure that inclusion programming is top of mind year round, consider forming working groups that focus on specific inclusion goals or including inclusion work as a standing item for staff meetings.
 You can also highlight diversity and inclusion efforts in newsletters and emails, recommends EAB’s Advancement Forum.

 While these groups and programs should be open to all employees at your institution, ensure that the groups achieve the goal of supporting traditionally marginalized communities.
 “When you address the most marginalized communities in the organization, you have a better shot at creating an inclusive environment,” explains Tulshyan.